How to cook… Kashmiri Fruit Curry

 How to make it…

-4, Heat the rest of the ghee to a high heat.
+2. Heat the ghee to a high heat.
 While it is heating up mix the Spice Mix with the vinegar and enough water to form a sloppy paste.

-11. Add the fried onions and continue cooking until the prawns are fully cooked.
+7. Add the vegetables, garam masala, salt and coriander stems and continue cooking until the chicken is fully cooked.

 CHEF’S TIP